Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 	IP(self, intf=None) unbound mininet.node.Host method
 		Return IP address of a node or specific interface.

-You may also wish to generate HTML documentation using doxypy:
+You may also wish to generate HTML documentation using `doxypy`:

 	sudo apt-get install doxypy
 	cd ~/mininet
 	make doc
+        cd doc
 	python -m SimpleHTTPServer
 	At this point, you can point a web browser to port 8000 of the host that Mininet is running on and browse the documentation for each of Mininet's